 Encouraging a wide range of crowds is my jam, from speaking on podcasts and radio stations coast-to-coast, to bringing the faith-filled fun to high school getaways, to guiding leadership retreats for church professionals, college students, women’s groups, or retirees.
-If you want to laugh, be refreshed, and find inspiration, I’m your girl!
+If you want to laugh, be refreshed, and find inspiration, I’m your woman!

 (And do I do virtual events?
 Yes, I do.
 And they’re awesome.)

 My husband Daryl and I serve at Presbyterian Church of the Master in southern California, where we revel in joining Jesus at work.